PR-ODINSON/vaccine-prediction/README.md

 - **Modeling Approach**:
   - RandomForestClassifier is utilized within a MultiOutputClassifier to handle the multi-label nature of the problem.
 - **Evaluation Metric**:
-  - Performance is evaluated using the area under the Receiver Operating Characteristic curve (ROC AUC), separately for each target variable.
+  - Performance is evaluated using the area under the Receiver Operating Characteristic curve (ROC AUC), separately for each target variable!

 ## Directory Structure